Mouwrice/thesis-typst/measurement_results.typ

 ==== HEAVY

 The `HEAVY` model is the largest of them all at a size of 26 MB.
 At this level, we have clearly reached a point of diminishing returns.
 Despite increasing the model size by a factor of 4, the improvements are not a big jump up.
 The jump in accuracy from `FULL` to `HEAVY` is similar to the jump from `LIGHT` to `FULL`, again increasing the accuracy by 1 mm.
-The X axis also gets an increase in accuracy but proves to still be too unstable and imprecise to be of any use.
+The x-axis also gets an increase in accuracy but proves to still be too unstable and imprecise to be of any use.
 At this point, the axis lateral to the image frames (Y and Z) are considerably accurate, reaching an average accuracy of 5 and 7 mm respectively.
 Just as with the smaller models, larger movements lead to a slight drop in accuracy, there is especially an increase in outliers.

 #figure(
   caption: [The total deviation from the `maurice_drum_small` measurement.
 Model: `HEAVY`, Marker type: `Landmark`.],